-- Dental implants success rates do not decrease
+- Success rates do not decrease over time

-- Dental bridges success rate decline rapidly after 10 years
+- Dental bridge success rate declines rapidly after 10 years

-- Dental implants can be cared for like your traditional teeth, allowing them to last longer
+- Caring for dental implants is a simple as caring for natural teeth, allowing them to last longer

 What Do Dental Implants Provide?

-With dental implants, you will be able to see a drastic difference in your appearance.
-Dental implants will look and feel like your own teeth, making it feel that your smile is still intact.
-Dental implants will improve your appearance, speech, eating, confidence, and overall self-esteem.
+You will see drastic differences in your appearance.
+Dental implants look and feel like your natural teeth.
+They also improve your appearance, speech, eating, confidence, and overall self-esteem.

-Dental implants are safe and effective and ideal for individuals seeking a permanent solution for missing teeth.
-The body will accept or tolerate titanium implants, but they need to bond properly to be considered to a long-term solution for missing teeth.
-The overall success rate of dental implants will be based on the way it heals with your body, and your overall health and well-being.
-Dental implants are successful when the patient’s health is in good condition and having them performed by a periodontist.
+Dental implants are safe, effective, and ideal for individuals seeking a permanent solution for missing teeth.
+The implant is constructed of biocompatible or tolerant titanium.
+However, they need to bond properly to be considered a long-term solution for missing teeth.
+The overall success rate depends on the way it heals with your body, and your overall health and well-being.
+They are successful when the patient’s health is in good condition and having them performed by a periodontist.

-Mandible dental implants are the implants on the lower jaw.
-The location of these implants is generally stronger and easier for an implant to be successful.
-The upper dental implants have a harder time working successfully because they are close to the sinus passages, which can be weaker in terms of bone density.
+Mandible dental implants are on the lower jaw.
+The location of these implants is generally stronger and more successful.
+The upper dental implants are less successful because they are close to the sinus passages, which can be weaker in terms of bone density.

-The surgery itself requires the work of a skilled dental implant specialist in Boston.
-Failure to have the right doctor performing the surgery can increase the risk of the dental implant failing.
-Schedule a consultation with Dental Partners of Boston today!
+The surgery itself requires the work of a skilled specialist.
+Failure to have the right doctor performing the surgery can increase the risk of failure.
+Schedule a consultation with Dental Partners of Boston today.